congyingxia/Multi-Grained-NER/README.md

     (CoNLL 2003) https://cogcomp.seas.upenn.edu/page/resource_view/81

- ### Preprocess the datasets into the required data formats.
+ ### Preprocess the datasets into required data formats.

    Two types of format are needed.
 The first example can be found at ***data/ace2004/train.txt***.
 The second examples can be found at ***data/ace2004/elmo/sentences/train_sentences***.